000alen/without-mask-society/landing/landing.md

   - showcase_unmasked: /assets/360.png
     showcase_masked: /assets/364.png
     showcase_url: https://example.com/
-welcome_title: Take Off Your Mask.
-Take A Deep Breath.
+welcome_title: TAKE OFF YOUR MASK.
+TAKE A DEEP BREATH.
 welcome_text: >-
   THE PANDEMIC IMPLANTED A MASK WITH WHICH WE FEEL PROTECTED, BUT WHICH AT THE SAME TIME TRAPPED US INTO OURSELVES...
 ALTHOUGH IT WAS ALSO THANKS TO IT THAT